skalogs/skalogs-bundle/README.md

 ./ansible-playbook_wrapper create_project.yml -K -e "NAME_PROJECT=my-first-environment-project"
 ```

-This ansible create :
+This ansible does the following :

-* A project into RANCHER
+* Creates a project into RANCHER
-* Create "API KEY ENVIRONMENT" into rancher and write into group_vars/{{NAME_PROJECT}}
+* Creates "API KEY ENVIRONMENT" into rancher and write into group_vars/{{NAME_PROJECT}}
-* Add Host into the project
+* Adds Host into the project
-* Install some stacks : Janitor
+* Installs some stacks : Janitor

 ### Create the project "collect-data"